About Ski Pass Options in La Plagne & Paradiski

 - Montalbert - Montalbert

-Children under the age of 6 can get a free lift pass of the same type and duration as that of a parent (except for La Plagne 4 hour, season and La Plagne and Paradiski 6 and 12 non-consecutive day passes).
-These can all be obtained at the Ski Pass Office and proof of eligibility will be required (proof of age etc).
+Children under the age of 5 can get a free lift pass of the same type and duration as that of a parent (except for La Plagne 4 hour, season and La Plagne and Paradiski 6 and 12 non-consecutive day passes).
+These can all be obtained at the Ski Pass Office and proof of eligibility will be required (proof of age).

-You can either buy a week long pedestrian pass or buy return tickets for individual lifts; the price is the same for 6 to 71 year olds, anyone older or younger than that can travel for free!
-(You will need to show proof of age).
-The Vanoise Express is the double-decker cable car runs between La Plagne and Les Arcs from which you can get an incredible view of the French, Swiss and Italian Alps - don't miss it!
+You can either buy a week long pedestrian pass or buy return tickets for individual lifts; the price is the same for 6 to 71 year olds, anyone older or younger than that can travel for free (proof of age required).

 Also see: Maps of La Plagne

-With the "Ski à la carte" system, you no longer need to buy a predetermined number of skiing days in advance: you only pay for the days you actually ski and the payments are not debited until the 5th of the following month.
+With the "Ski à la carte" system, you no longer need to buy a predetermined number of skiing days in advance: you only pay for the days you actually ski and the payments are debited from your account the following month.